SeatPlan Logo

 After the festive rush, January in London brings a welcome change of pace.
 The city slows down a little, but there’s still plenty going on, especially if you’re looking for quieter crowds, good deals, and a more relaxed way to explore.

 Many West End shows continue their runs into the new year, and it’s one of the best times to find theatre tickets at lower prices, thanks to seasonal promotions and wider availability.
-Opera, ballet and classical concerts also continue through January, with major venues offering New Year programmes.
+Opera, ballet and classical concerts also continue through January, with major theatre venues offering New Year programmes.

 For those looking beyond theatre, London’s major galleries and museums remain busy with winter exhibitions, offering a cosy cultural escape from the cold.
 Seasonal pop-ups and festive light trails often stay open for the first week or two of the month, so there’s still a bit of sparkle to enjoy after New Year’s.